 But finding your first client isn’t as simple as browsing job postings and submitting a resume.
 You have to know the right sites for finding good virtual assistant jobs, as well as the best practices for applying.

 In this article, you’ll learn what a virtual assistant is, the eight best sites for finding virtual assistant jobs, and tips for getting hired on each particular site.

-What Is A Virtual Assistant?
+What Is a Virtual Assistant?

-Because of this, the pay rate can also vary widely.
+Because of this, the pay rate can vary widely.
 If you have unique skills and provide value to your client, your hourly wage can be quite high.